4 Reporting

 Use the following definitions and information when preparing responses in the schedule for the method used by the entity to address risks related to property, liability, health and welfare, unemployment compensation, workers’ compensation and any other insurable risk.

-Self-insurance: Risk management approach in which an entity formally sets aside money to pay or fund future claims and probable losses, instead of transferring the risk by purchasing an insurance policy.
+Self-insurance: Risk management approach in which an entity accumulates financial resources and sets them aside to pay or fund future claims and probable losses, instead of transferring the risk by purchasing an insurance policy.
 Setting resources aside to fund a deductible as part of an insurance policy is not considered self-insurance.
+Budgeting for claims expenses does not constitute setting aside financial resources for purposes of self-insurance determination.

 Risk assumption: Risk management approach in which an entity has an insurable risk of loss but neither purchases an insurance policy nor has a program to set aside funds to cover those obligations should they arise.
 In other words, the entity will simply pay the claims or losses as they arise without creating a program and setting money aside.